wikimedia/integration-zuul/doc/source/user/config.rst

          attribute, however, it may still be used if :attr:`scheduler.relative_priority` is enabled.

+         .. note:: This attribute is not evaluated speculatively and its setting shall be merged to be effective.

       .. attr:: debug

          If this is set to `true`, Zuul will include debugging